j2gg0s/j2gg0s/README.md

 Backend develpoer, writes go with vim, for work and life.

-Currently focus on kubernetes, istio and envoy.
+Focus on kubernetes, istio and envoy.